Columbus Police Explorers Information

-Law Enforcement Explorer posts help youth gain insight into a
+Explorer posts strive to provide insight into a

 variety of programs that offer hands-on career activities.
-For young men and
+For the young men and

-women who are interested in careers in the field of law enforcement, exploring
+women who are interested in a law enforcement career, Exploring

-offers experiential learning with lots of fun-filled, hands-on activities that
+offers experiential learning with fun-filled, hands-on activities that

 promote the growth and development of adolescent youth.